 We loved her voice.
 We rooted for her comeback.
 But perhaps she moved into the spotlight too suddenly.
 Perhaps the flame from the light burned her in places no one could see.
 As I write this, there have been no rulings on the cause of her death.
 So I do not want to speculate what contributed to her untimely passing.
 But I love this image because it is how I would like to remember Whitney.
 Regal, angelic, light and dark, embodying the very essence of humanity and its many contradictions.

 Stacie McCormick, PhD, is a literature scholar whose work focuses primarily on African Diaspora and Women’s literature.
-Presently she is working on a project exploring the black female body and how it is represented in print and visual culture (photographs, artist renderings, the theatrical stage, etc.).Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Presently she is working on a project exploring the black female body and how it is represented in print and visual culture (photographs, artist renderings, the theatrical stage, etc.).Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.